Ranked in Tier 1 for Business and Regulatory Crime (including Health and Safety) – The Legal 500 (2021)

 - HSE –v- Riley James David – Defence of a self-employed builder whose failure to provide adequate edge protection led to a fall from significant height.
 Non-custodial sentence.

 - HSE –v- Balfour Beatty Regional Construction Ltd – Prosecution of a very large company following a fall from height when the floor of a partially constructed floor collapsed.
-Prosecution had to withdraw unrealistic concessions made at the Magistrates’ Court (Instructed by HSE LAO) (QC opponent).
+Withdrawal of unrealistic concessions made by the prosecution at the Magistrates’ Court (QC opponent).